-UK Government’s National Food Strategy must prioritize plant-based food
+UK Government’s National Food Strategy must prioritise plant-based food

 Labour’s planned new strategy should support healthy, sustainable food options

-Healthy, climate-friendly, plant-based food must be at the center of the new National Food Strategy planned by the UK’s Labor Government for the first half of 2025, the Plant-based Food Alliance UK (PBFA) said today.
+Healthy, climate-friendly, plant-based food must be at the centre of the new National Food Strategy planned by the UK’s Labour Government for the first half of 2025, the Plant-based Food Alliance UK (PBFA) said today.

 “Promoting plant-based food, and tackling the overconsumption of meat and dairy, requires decisive action and Labour’s National Food Strategy offers the opportunity for that action to be taken,” Heath added.